Julian Assange appeals to European court over U.S. extradition

 WikiLeaks first came to prominence in 2010 when it released hundreds of thousands of secret classified files and diplomatic cables in what was the largest security breach of its kind in U.S. military history.

-U.S. prosecutors and Western security officials regard the Australian-born Assange as a reckless enemy of the state whose actions imperilled the lives of agents named in the leaked material.
+U.S. prosecutors and Western security officials regard Assange as a reckless enemy of the state whose actions imperilled the lives of agents named in the leaked material.

-He spent seven years holed up in Ecuador's embassy in London to avoid extradition to Sweden where he was wanted for questioning on sexual assault charges that were later dropped.
+He spent seven years holed up in Ecuador's embassy in London to avoid extradition to Sweden where he was wanted for questioning over a sexual assault investigation that was later dropped.

 However, he was dragged out and jailed in 2019 for breaching bail conditions, and has been held in prison in London ever since while his extradition case is decided.